Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/apachetika.md

 **Option 1: Using Docker Compose**

-Create a new file named `docker-compose.yml` in the same directory as your Sage WebUI instance.
+Create a new file named `docker-compose.yml` in the same directory as your Sage.is AI-UI instance.
 Add the following configuration to the file:

 ```yml
 services: